Charles Edward Pollock: Life

-By these means, he gradually worked his way into practice, and after holding the complimentary offices of 'tubman' and 'postman' in the court of exchequer, took silk on 23 July 1866.
+By these means, he gradually worked his way into practice, and after holding the complimentary offices of "tubman" and "postman" in the court of exchequer, took silk on 23 July 1866.

 As a leader, he had for some years a large and lucrative practice, especially in mercantile cases, and on the retirement of Baron Channell in 1873 he was raised to the exchequer bench (10 January), invested with the coif (13 January), and knighted (5 February) The consolidation of the courts effected by the Judicature Acts gave him in 1875 the status of justice of the high court, but did not alter his official designation.

-It was, however, provided that no new barons of the exchequer should be created, and the death of Baron Huddleston (5 December 1890) left Pollock in exclusive possession of one of the most ancient and honourable of our judicial titles.
+It was, however, provided that no new barons of the exchequer should be created, and the death of Baron Huddleston (5 December 1890) left Pollock in exclusive possession of one of the most ancient and honourable of judicial titles.

 A similar historic distinction, that of representing the ancient and doomed order of serjeants-at-law, he shared with Lords Esher and Penzance, and Sir Nathaniel Lindley.

 On the dissolution of Serjeants' Inn in 1882 he was re-elected bencher of the Inner Temple.
 Pollock tried, in April 1876, the unprecedented case of the Queen v.
 Keyn, arising out of the sinking of the British vessel Strathclyde by the German steamship Franconia.
 The collision occurred within three miles of the English coast, and Keyn, the master of the Franconia, to whose culpable negligence-it was imputed, was indicted for manslaughter and found guilty.

 Pollock deferred judgment pending the decision of the question of jurisdiction by the court for the consideration of crown cases reserved, and concurred with the majority of that court in quashing the conviction.

 He took part in several other important decisions of the same tribunal.

-In the St. Paul's reredos case in 1889 he differed from Lord Coleridge, and his judgment was sustained by both the court of appeal and the House of Lords.
+In the St. Paul's reredos case in 1889 he differed from Lord Coleridge, and his judgment was sustained by both the Court of Appeal and the House of Lords.

 Pollock was vice-president of the Rochester Diocesan Association, a member of the Commons' Preservation Society, and of the Board of Conservators of Wimbledon Common.

 He died at his residence, The Croft, Putney, on 21 November 1897.